peacock0803sz/pycon-us-2022-slides/pyconus2022.md

     - It's the YouTube live about PyCons and local events held once a month

 <!--
-Then, I've been staff of PyCon JP since 2020, and Vice-Chair of this year.
+Then, I've been a staff of PyCon JP since 2020 and Vice-Chair of this year.

-In addition, I'm a director of PyCon JP TV, as a Operating member of PyCon JP Association, -->
+In addition, I'm a director of PyCon JP TV as an Operating member of the PyCon JP Association, -->

 ---

-# Today's topic
+# Today's Topics

 <v-clicks>